 National Child Abuse and Neglect Data System

 The National Child Abuse and Neglect Data System (NCANDS) annually collects case-level data on reports alleging child abuse and neglect, as well as the results of these reports, from state child protective services agencies.
 The mandate for NCANDS is based on the Child Abuse Prevention and Treatment Act (CAPTA), as amended in 1988, which directed the Secretary of the Department of Health and Human Services (HHS) to establish a national data collection and analysis program that would make available state child abuse and neglect reporting information.
 HHS responded by establishing NCANDS as a voluntary, national reporting system.
 In 1992, HHS produced its first NCANDS report based on data from 1990.
-The annual data report Child maltreatment evolved from that initial report.
+The annual data report Child Maltreatment evolved from that initial report.

 During the early years of the system, states provided aggregated data on key indicators of reporting of alleged child maltreatment.
 Starting with the 1993 data year, states voluntarily began to submit case-level data.
-For a number of years, states provided both datasets, but starting with data year 2000, the case-level dataset became the primary source of data for the annual report.
+For a number of years, states provided both datasets, but starting with data year 2001, the case-level dataset became the primary source of data for the annual report.
 In 1996, CAPTA was amended to require that all states receiving funds from the Basic State Grant program work with the Secretary of HHS to provide specific data, to the extent practicable, on children who had been maltreated.
 The NCANDS data elements were revised to meet these requirements beginning with the submission of 1998 data.

 Every year, NCANDS data are submitted voluntarily by the 50 states, the District of Columbia, and the Commonwealth of Puerto Rico.
-The NCANDS reporting year is based on the federal fiscal year calendar that spans October 1 to September 30.
+The NCANDS reporting year is based on the Federal fiscal year calendar that spans October 1 to September 30.
 States submit case-level data, called a Child File, by constructing an electronic file of child-specific records for each report of alleged child abuse and neglect that received a Child Protective Services (CPS) response in the form of an investigation or alternative response.
 Case-level data include information about the characteristics of the reports of abuse and neglect, the children involved, the types of maltreatment, the CPS findings, the risk factors of the child and the caregivers, the services provided, and the perpetrators.

 The Child File is supplemented by agency-level aggregate statistics in a separate data submission called the Agency File.
 The Agency File contains data that are not reportable at the child-specific level and often are gathered from agencies external to CPS.
 Information collected in the Agency File include receipt of prevention and postresponse services and caseload and workforce data.
 States are asked to submit both the Child File and the Agency File each year.

-CAPTA (42 U.S.C. §5106a), as amended by the CAPTA Reauthorization Act of 2010 (P.L.111–320), retained the existing definition of child abuse and neglect as, at a minimum:
+CAPTA (42 U.S.C. §5101), as amended by the CAPTA Reauthorization Act of 2010 (P.L.111–320), retained the existing definition of child abuse and neglect as, at a minimum:

 Any recent act or failure to act on the part of a parent or caretaker that results in death, serious physical or emotional harm, sexual abuse or exploitation; or an act or failure to act, which presents an imminent risk of serious harm.